-Ukraine’s spy chief claims coup to overthrow Putin is underway
+Ukraine’s spy chief claims a coup to overthrow Putin is underway

 - Vladimir PutinPresident of Russia

-in an article published Saturday, Major General Kyrylo Budanov said he was “optimistic” about Russia’s defeat, suggesting the loss would lead to Putin being removed from power.
+Speaking to Sky News in an article published Saturday, Maj.
+Gen. Kyrylo Budanov said he was “optimistic” about Russia’s defeat, suggesting that the loss would lead to Putin being removed from power.

-"It will eventually lead to the change of leadership of the Russian Federation," Budanov claimed.
+"It will eventually lead to the change of leadership of the Russian Federation," Budanov said.
 "This process has already been launched."

-When asked if a “coup” was underway, he told Sky News: “Yes. … They are moving in this way and it is impossible to stop it.”
+When asked if a “coup” was underway, he told Sky News: “Yes. … They are moving in this way, and it is impossible to stop it.”

-According to Sky News, Budanov doubled down amid suggestions he was spreading propaganda.
-"It's my job, it's my work, if not me, who will know this?" he said.
+According to Sky News, Budanov doubled down after it was suggested that he was spreading propaganda.
+"It's my job, it's my work — if not me, who will know this?" he said.

-Gordon B. Davis Jr., the former deputy assistant secretary general of NATO's defense investment division, separately he doesn’t “think we’re likely to see a coup in the near future.”
+Meanwhile, Gordon B. Davis Jr., former deputy assistant secretary-general of NATO's defense investment division, told Sky News in another interview that he doesn’t “think we’re likely to see a coup in the near future.”

 “It’s tough to talk about the credibility of such a likelihood,” he said.
 “I don’t put a lot of credence right now into the rumors.”